simplistic6502/smb2j-mmc1/README.md

 ## Credits

-- SeraphmIII - commissioned me to develop this port
+- web2000 - commissioned me to develop this port
 - threecreepio - independent SMB2J port used as reference for level banking code and other various routines
 - pellsson - independent SMB2J port used as reference for NMI code